-- 1. Obligations of the United States of America, its agencies and instrumentalities, which have a liquid market with a readily determinable market value. - 2.
-Direct obligations of the State of Texas and agencies thereof. - 3.
-Other obligations, the principal of and interest on which are unconditionally guaranteed by the State of Texas or United States of America. - 4.
-Obligations of the States, agencies thereof, Counties, Cities, and other political subdivisions of any state having been rate as investment quality by a nationally recognized investment rating firm, and having received a rating of not less than "A" or its equivalent. - 5.
-Certificates of Deposit of state and national banks domiciled in Texas, guaranteed or insured by the Federal Deposit Insurance or its successor or secured by obligations described in 1 through 4 above, which are intended to include all direct agency or instrumentality issued mortgage backed securities rated AAA by nationally recognized rating agency, or by Article 2529b-1, V.T.C.S., and that have a market value of not less than the principal amount of the certificates.

-- 6. Fully collateralized direct repurchase agreements with a defined termination date secured by obligations of the United States or its agencies and instrumentalities pledged with a third party, selected by the Finance Director, other than an agency for the pledgor.
+- 3. Other obligations, the principal of and interest on which are unconditionally guaranteed by the State of Texas or United States of America. - 4.
+Obligations of the States, agencies thereof, Counties, Cities, and other political subdivisions of any state having been rated as investment quality by a nationally recognized investment rating firm, and having received a rating of not less than "A" or its equivalent. - 5.
+Certificates of Deposit of state and national banks domiciled in Texas, guaranteed or insured by the Federal Deposit Insurance or its successor or secured by obligations described in 1 through 4 above, which are intended to include all direct agency or instrumentality issued mortgage backed securities rated AAA by nationally recognized rating agency, or by Article 2529b-1, V.T.C.S., and that have a market value of not less than the principal amount of the certificates. - 6.
+Fully collateralized direct repurchase agreements with a defined termination date secured by obligations of the United States or its agencies and instrumentalities pledged with a third party, selected by the Finance Director, other than an agency for the pledgor.
 Repurchase agreements must be purchased through a primary government securities dealer, as defined by the Federal Reserve, or a bank domiciled in Texas.
 A master repurchase agreement must be signed by the bank/dealer prior to investment in a repurchase agreement. - 7.
 Joint pools of political subdivisions in the State of Texas which invest in instruments and follow practices allowed by current law.
 A pool must be continuously rated no lower than AAA or AAA-m or at an equivalent rating by at least one nationally recognized rating service.